Chmood/generator-wordpress-themify/README.md

 grunt
 ```
 And then switch wordpress to the production theme.
-(But do keep a copy of the dev theme!)
+(But do keep a copy of the developent files!)

 Have fun!